LiamSchilling/ReducibleMaps/README.md

 ## Main definitions

-- `OrdCFinsupp`: a computable representation of `Finsupp`, implemented as an ordered map.
+- `OrdCFinsupp`: a representation of `Finsupp`, implemented as an ordered map.
-- `OrdCMultiset`: a computable representation of `Multiset`, implemented as a map from domain members to their multiplicity.
+- `OrdCMultiset`: a representation of `Multiset`, implemented as a map from domain members to their multiplicity.
-- `OrdCFinset`: a computable representation of `Finset`, implemented as a multiset with a no-duplicates invariant.
+- `OrdCFinset`: a representation of `Finset`, implemented as a multiset with a no-duplicates invariant.
-- `OrdCMvPolynomial`: a computable representation of `MvPolynomial`, implemented as a map from monomials to their coefficients.
+- `OrdCMvPolynomial`: a representation of `MvPolynomial`, implemented as a map from monomials to their coefficients.
-- `OrdCPolynomial`: a computable representation of `Polynomial`, implemented as a multivariate polynomial with one variable.
+- `OrdCPolynomial`: a representation of `Polynomial`, implemented as a multivariate polynomial with one variable.

 ## Organization of the repository